MU Spotlight 20/20

 Peter Hall on south campus—it is where my daughter had one of her first violin recitals when she was only 6 years old.
 To hear her play her music in such a beautiful space was a moment I will always treasure.

 Vespers!
 I have the opportunity to see (yet again) how wonderfully gifted our students are.
 I also feel that it is a fantastic representation of how so many undergraduates, regardless of major, share their time and talents in this incredible event!

 Have you received a #MyMoPaw?

 I received one from President Grigsby.
 Of the five presidents I have worked for throughout my academic career, he is truly the most appreciative of the work of his faculty and staff.
-He has such a love for Moravian College and he continually strives to make it an even more special place for our community.
+He has such a love for Moravian University and he continually strives to make it an even more special place for our community.

 What color do you love?

 Blue—I find it very soothing.
 I read somewhere that the color blue represents trust and responsibility.
 It seeks peace.
 So, with that in mind, I had my office painted blue!

 I'm a neat freak.
 I’ve gone as far as to vacuum my pug, Frodo, during his shedding season (please don't judge me!).

 This is easy: My daughter, Emma.
 For someone so young, she has had to overcome some of life's unusual struggles.
 But, she is so resilient and full of kindness and grace.
 She makes me want to be a better mother for someone so amazing.